 Colectivo Coffee: Colectivo, formerly Alterra Coffee, is a local coffee chain that serves wonderful coffee and great pastries from their bakery Troubadour Bakery in Bay View.
-There is also a great location in the 5th Ward or Walker’s Point at 170 S. 1st St. which is perfect when you are exploring that area of town.
+There is also a great location in the 5th Ward or Walker’s Point at 170 S. 1st St. called the Foundry Cafe as it is located in former Kramer International foundry building.

-Stone Creek Coffee: Another local coffee roaster has a Walker’s Point location at 158 S. Barclay.
+Stone Creek Coffee: Another local coffee roaster has a Walker’s Point location, called Radio Milwaukee, at 158 S. Barclay.

 For a break from all of that eating stop in at Antiques on Pierce.
 At 1512 W. Pierce St., this is Southeastern Wisconsin’s largest antique mall with three floors, 90,000 sq. ft. and 200 dealers.
 You can find some great vintage jewelry, china and glassware and clothes.

 Iron Horse Hotel: This eclectic boutique hotel in Walker’s Point has an outside bar, The Yard, where you can enjoy a drink on a beautiful evening.
 There is music on Sundays.
+Their new restaurant, Ash, with its new open, wood-fired hearth, has received excellent reviews.
 500 W. Florida St.